 All rezonings must be consistent with the Brunswick County CAMA Land Use Plan Map or a change to the Land Use Plan Map must be done.
 If an applicant can demonstrate a change in the community that justifies a departure from the adopted Land Use Plan then the map can be changed.
 For more information, download a rezoning brochure and a rezoning application.

 For the outline of rezoning deadlines and meetings refer to the rezoning deadline schedule.

 For a Rezoning:

-- Schedule a meeting with a Planning and Community Development staff member.
+- Schedule a Pre-Project Meeting with a Planning Staff Member.
 Bring the address of the property, the owner’s name, the tax parcel ID number of the property (available from the tax office on the tax statement or deed) and the proposed land use.

 - The Board of Commissioners will hold a first reading and, in some cases, a second reading of the request.
 After a public hearing, the Commissioners will either approve the rezoning as submitted (and waive 2nd reading), or approved with the rezoning with changes/conditions (and waive 2nd reading), or deny the rezoning, or table the rezoning to a later meeting.

 If a rezoning request is not approved, the Board of Commissioners must wait one year to act on another request on the same parcel of land unless there has been a substantial change as outlined in Section 3.12.12 of the Brunswick County Unified Development Ordinance.